sfeatherstone/sfeatherstone/README.md

 ### Hi there 👋
 [![trophy](https://github-profile-trophy.vercel.app/?username=sfeatherstone)](https://github.com/ryo-ma/github-profile-trophy)

-- 🔭 I’m currently working on Bumble Android
+- I’m currently working on Bumble Android
-- 🌱 I’m currently learning Desktop Compose.
-Might have a go at iOS/Swift.
-Interested in having a go at Rust too.
-But never enough time
+- I’m have experience of working with Desktop Compose for 3 years.
+I am starting to learn iOS/Swift/SwiftUI.
-- 💬 Ask me about C++ up to 2011
+- Ask me about C++ up to C++ 2011